Malacanthus brevirostris: Systematics

+Malacanthus brevirostris was first formally described in 1848 by the French zoologist Alphonse Guichenot with the type locality given as Madagascar.
+The specific name is a compound of brevi meaning ”short” and rostris meaning “snout”, a reference to this species’ relatively short snout compared to its congeners.

+Utilisation

-UtlilisationMalacanthus brevirostris is taken by spearfishing, hook-and-line, and traps.
-It is found in marketsthroughout its range, albeit infrequently, and may be marketed fresh or preserved by salting.
+Malacanthus brevirostris is taken by spearfishing, hook-and-line, and traps.
+It is found in markets throughout its range, albeit infrequently, and may be marketed fresh or preserved by salting.
 It is rare in the aquarium trade.